SofiJones/papers/journal.md

 #Simulations
-John has made some simulations of particle formation using his box model/ IT reproduces the growth in sze distribution observed and suggests coagulation as the dominant method of growth.
+John has made some simulations of particle formation using his box model/ It reproduces the growth in size distribution observed and suggests coagulation as the dominant method of growth.

+#Methodology
+We used an AMS (Allen et al 1999) to measure particle mass and chemical composition.